Munstead Wood: Garden

 Jekyll turned the lower field into a kitchen garden.
 There was also a plant nursery from which she supplied plants to her clients.
 She also bred improved varieties of plants such as Munstead bunch primroses.

 The garden of Munstead Wood became widely known as a result of Jekyll's descriptions and photographs, in her books such as Wood and Garden (1899), Home and Garden (1900), and Colour in the Flower Garden (1908), and in her many articles, particularly in Country Life and William Robinson's magazines The Garden and Gardening Illustrated.
 William Robinson was a frequent visitor.
 Jekyll's long relationship with Country Life began when proprietor Edward Hudson first visited Munstead Wood in 1899.
 Her garden was notably recorded in Country Life in subsequent years by photographer Charles Latham and Herbert Cowley.

-The Gardens were written up and extensively photographed in 'English Gardens' by Henry Avray Tipping, (published by Country Life.
-1925) at page 239 of that book.
+The gardens were written up and extensively photographed in English Gardens by Henry Avray Tipping, published by Country Life in 1925.

 The gardens attached to the main house have been privately restored.
-Public viewing of the gardens is possible by arrangement.